RxLaboratory/Bluik/src-docs/docs/install.md

 ## Install

-The add-on can be either a python *Duik.py* single file or a *Duik_vX.Y.Z.zip* file.
+The add-on can be either a python *Duik.py* single file or a *Duik-Blender_X.Y.Z.zip* file.

 In either case, it is installed very simply throught the *Blender* preferences (`Edit/Preferences` menu), in the `Add-ons` tab.